The Importance of Reducing Waste: Precycling Lessons

-This portion of the documentary does actually have a lot of facts.
-People like stories more than just stone cold facts and the story is Ammid, a dumpster diver who agreed to help me with this portion of the film, went to the store with his family.
-They needed to buy a couple of things for the house, such as fruits, vegetables, Lunchables and a few things for a party, such as 4 2-Liters of soda.
-Ammid is a relatable person, who needs things for parties and easy lunches for his kids to eat.
-He has a story, but so do the products he’s buying.
+They buy a couple of typical things for the house, such as fruits, vegetables, Lunchables and a few things for a party, such as 4 2-Liters of soda.
+This family is a relatable family that needs things for parties and easy lunches for his kids to eat.
+They have a story, but so do the products they’re buying.

 Once the plastic is made, numerous tests are conducted to make sure the plastic is impermeable by carbon dioxide.